 Membership is made up of a range of individuals working in the public and voluntary sectors including its Chair, Jan-Bert van den Berg.

-Explaining what the Compact Partnership does he said: “Very simply, it brings varied interests in the city together across health and social care, social justice and issues that affect its citizens.
+Explaining what the Compact Partnership does he said: “Very simply it brings varied interests, knowledge and experience in the city together across health and social care, social justice and issues that affect its citizens.
 It is there to look at how we can jointly make life better for people, whose life isn’t particularly good at this point in time.”

 Aside from chairing meetings, Jan-Bert brings his expertise to Edinburgh Compact to “actively think about how we are stuck in silos and how we can work together more collaboratively.”